When Do We Arrive on the First Day? When Do We Leave on the Last Day?

 How Do I Know My Child Will Be Safe?
 Are the Campers Chaperoned?

 We enforce a strict attendance policy by taking attendance in all classes and other events.
 We do a room check in the dorms at night.
 If the campers are not where we think they should be, we have procedures to find them quickly.
-Any attendance problems will result in dismissal from camp and your right to a refund will be waived.
+Attendance problems may result in dismissal from camp without a refund.

 Are Rental Instruments Available?

 With advance notice, the camp is sometimes able to locate a limited number of large instruments for rental, such as tubas and string basses.
-If necessary, please contact the Summer Music Camp office for further information.
+Please contact the Summer Music Camp office for further information.
 Lockers are provided for instrument storage.

 When is My Camp Final Payment Due?